Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 <video src="https://github.com/user-attachments/assets/94d1562c-862e-4235-9b91-60e7aaccca81"></video>

 # Running Instructions
-- Build and Run to load the scene (reaching the alarm clock will transition between scenes)
+- Build and Run on the main menu to start
 - WASD to move
 - Shift to dash
 - Space to jump